willdavidow/flex-table-react/readme.md

     columns: {
         content: [ // header row
             { // header column
-                sortable: true, // optional, is the column sortable?
                 value: 'place-name', // required
-                render: 'Place Name' // optional, if you want to display complex output in the header cells or just display something different name vs the value
+                render: 'Place Name', // optional, if you want to display complex output in the header cells or just display something different name vs the value
+                sortable: true // optional, is the column sortable?
             }
             // more header columns
         ]